Roscommon eviction: man quietly charged over attack

 They were both questioned at Castlerea Garda station, and the man detained in Co Mayo has since been charged with burglary.

-He appeared before Castlerea District Court on Friday morning before being released on bail.
-He must appear before Harristown District Court next Friday, January 18th, where a major security operation is expected to be mounted.
+He appeared before Castlerea District Court on Friday morning and was remanded in custody to appear before Harristown District Court next Friday, January 18th, where a major security operation is expected to be mounted.

 The McGann siblings were evicted from their home in Roscommon four weeks ago after a dispute between farmer Michael Anthony McGann and KBC bank over a loan in excess of €300,000.